peteroupc/html3dutil/doc/H3DU.Mesh.md

 ### H3DU.Mesh#primitiveCount()

-Gets the number of primitives (triangles, lines, or points) composed by all shapes in this mesh.
+Gets the number of primitives (triangles, lines, or points) that this mesh contains.

 #### Return Value